braedynl/CSE231-020-SS20/README.md

 If you are having trouble with a project or exercise, think through it first, use your debugger, ask friends/acquaintances, ask on Piazza, *and then* ask me for help.
 Use me as a last resource.

-**I will not meet or do email/text help on Mondays, and I will be in the help-room on Sundays from 4-6:30PM.**
+**I will usually not meet or do email/text help on Mondays, and I will be in the help-room on Sundays from 4-6:30PM.**

 ### Dr. Enbody
 Email: enbody@cse.msu.edu